jane-h20/jane-h20.github.io/README.md

 # Jane Hawkins

 ## Education
-Data Science & Earth Science
-Computer Science Minor
+Data Science Major w/ Concentration in Earth Science Computer Science & Mathematics Minor

 ### Fun Facts About Me!!
-- I love soccer
-- I have 3 cats (I want another one though)
+- I have a black cat anmes Louie
-- I love my bf <3
-- In my freetime I like to read and draw and color!!
+- In my freetime I like to read and do art